phonologus/QED/README.md

 Edit the `Makefile` to change where this all goes.

-To regenerate the `html` and manpage versions of the tutorial, `cd doc && make`.
-This depends on there being an `asciidoctor` program in your path.
+To regenerate the `html`, `pdf`, and manpage versions of the tutorial, `cd doc && make`.
+This depends on an `asciidoctor` and `asciidoctor-pdf` toolchain being installed.

 The `doc/historical/read.me` file is Rob Pike's, accompanying his original tarball.
 It provides an interesting snapshot into the work-in-progress at the time, and the